 Washington operated off the west coast into 1909 before she made preparations to sail in company with the Armored Cruiser Squadron to "show the flag" in the Far East.
-She accordingly got underway from San Francisco on 5 September 1909 and called, in succession, at Honolulu, Hawaii, from 10 to 20 September; and Nares Harbor, Admiralty Islands—where she coaled ship between 17 and 25 October-—before she arrived at Manila, Philippine Islands, on 30 October.
+She accordingly got underway from San Francisco on 5 September 1909 and called, in succession, at Honolulu, Territory of Hawaii, from 10 to 20 September; and Nares Harbor, Admiralty Islands, where she coaled ship between 17 and 25 October, before she arrived at Manila, Philippine Islands, on 30 October.

 After visiting Woosung (near Shanghai), China, from 14 to 30 December 1909, Washington and her sisters called at Yokohama, Japan, from 3 to 20 January 1910, and Honolulu from 31 January to 8 February, before returning to the west coast.
 Washington made port back at San Francisco via Port Discovery and Bremerton, Wash., on 3 March.
 She then returned to Bremerton where she commenced a period of repairs on 21 March.